imlixy/DAV_final_project/README.md

 # Breast Cancer Survival Analysis

 - **data wrangling**
-  - drop all missing values
+  - drop all missing values and Patient_ID column
   - add a column, compute the time since surgery to last visit
   - convert all String columns to numeric values